shipos-tech/shipos-tech.github.io/index.md

 			<div class="content">
 				<h3>Event-Driven Architecture</h3>
 				<p>A usual morning in the Peterson family.
 Emma is screaming
-				at his little brother Johnny after being pulled in the hair by the four year old.
+				at her little brother Johnny after being pulled in the hair by the four year old.
 Dad is mitigating the ensuing fight.
 Mom is readying the lunch box for all three kids.
 Two kids dressed, one to go.
 Johnny needs to go, Dad undresses him and helps him